The Mountain Cur is a breed of working dog that originated in the United States.

 So, what are some of the cool things that you might want to know about Mountain Cur puppies?

-Well, there are undoubtedly a number of different things that leap out, but how about these three things?
+Well, there are undoubtedly many different things that leap out, but how about these three things?

 - They have very few genetic issues.

-You have probably read with a number of breeds that there are issues with genetics leading to a whole host of different health issues throughout their life.
+You have probably read with several breeds that there are issues with genetics leading to a whole host of different health issues throughout their life.

 Well, this is not the case with the Mountain Cur.

-Instead, they have to be one of the healthiest dogs out there, which contributes to them living longer than a number of other breeds.
+Instead, they have to be one of the healthiest dogs out there, which contributes to them living longer than other breeds.

 - They hardly need to be bathed or groomed.